insightfuls/minimalist-async-di/README.md

 container.register("store", value(localStore));
 ```

-Or we can use either of the `bean` or `collectiion` specifiers if we prefer:
+Or we can use either of the `bean` or `collection` specifiers if we prefer:

 ```
 container.register(bean("store"), value(localStore));